 (Photo by Christy Soto)

-Flames engulfed were shooting from the roof of the Mooreville United Methodist Church on FM 2643 in Chilton when the first crews arrived, Chilton Volunteer Fire Department Chief Rodney Hall said Friday.
+Flames had engulfed and were shooting from the roof of the Mooreville United Methodist Church on FM 2643 in Chilton when the first crews arrived, Chilton Volunteer Fire Department Chief Rodney Hall said Friday.

 “It’s a sad loss,” he said.